 If you are planning to create a website, you will need some space where you can host/store your website.
-HostGator offers hosting services for the same.
+HostGator offers web hosting services for that.

 You will need a domain name and hosting if you want to make your website live.
 HostGator offers both of them at the same place.
-You can buy a domain name (the name of the website), and you can also buy the hosting (space to keep your website).
+You can buy a domain name (the name of the website), and you can also buy HostGator web hosting services (space to keep your website).

 Further, if you are planning to create an eCommerce website or a website that involves transactions, you will also need an SSL certificate.
 This will add HTTPS to your domain name instead of HTTP.
 HostGator provides it too.

 Lastly, if you don’t know to code, you can install WordPress on your website.
 If you don’t want to use WordPress, HostGator offers drag and drop website builder to build amazing websites.

 The first thing that you will need is a domain name.
 But you don’t need to worry about it.
 As when you buy HostGator web hosting, you will be asked whether you want to buy a domain along with it or not.

 So, let’s discuss the hosting types offered by HostGator.

 There are various types of HostGator web hosting you can get.

 Shared Hosting: Shared Hosting is the best hosting for beginners.
 In just one server, there are many websites hosted.
 It is best for all beginners whether you want to run an eCommerce website or a regular website.